 Little research hunts the “Alzheimer’s germ”

-Huge sums of money are being poured into Alzheimer ‘s research grants.
+Huge sums y are being poured into Alzheimer ‘s research grants.
 The NIH alone lists its expenditures for 2018 as about $2.3 billion.
 Additional financial support is provided by governments, advocacy organizations, and foundations around the world.
 Bill Gates is disbursing $50 million for AD research, and another $50 million for related venture investments.
 Other philanthropists are also contributing.

 Of this torrent of research money, how much is going toward searching for a germ, possibly yet undiscovered, as the cause of Alzheimer’s?

-The brutal answer is “only a few dollars”.
+The brutal answer is, until recently only a few dollars.
 (I recognize this frank assessment may evoke rejoinders from some funders and researchers that a few existing or contemplated projects will, or might, relate to this possibility.
 But even so, current research grants in this direction are paltry compared to other funded aspects).

 To quantify this situation, I conducted a search of a master compilation of Alzheimer’s research topics, known as CADRO (Common Alzheimer Disease Research Ontology), which was prepared collaboratively between NIH’s National Institute on Aging and the Alzheimer’s Association.
 Category A, the first section, is “pathogenesis,” i.e. causation.
 It provides 12 categories, which are subdivided into a total of 59 research topics, into which scientists can classify their project.
 There is no classification mentioning any possibly causative “germ” invaders such as bacteria, viruses, fungi, parasites, or prions.